Recent Support: Frederick Rivard ($5.00). Thank You!

 Minutes from downtown, one of Halifax’s most popular summertime destinations, Kearney Lake, has always been a popular swimming and paddling spot.
 The Maskwa Aquatic Club is its backbone.
 The area has grown a lot over the years, with new houses being built all around.

 The Kearney Lake trail system was a largely unofficial one, that a handful of walkers and mountain bikers used.
 The trails, like the rest of the area, have grown over the years, and are now being maintained by the aquatic club.
-The aquatic club, as well as Olympic bronze medal paddler Mark de Jonge and the Halifax Northwest Trails Association, are spearheading an effort to re-vamp the trails into a well-designed system that would become a top-notch destination with something to offer to everyone.
+The aquatic club, as well as Olympic bronze medal paddler Mark de Jonge. the Halifax Northwest Trails Association and newly formed “Friends of Blue Mountain-Birch Cove Lakes” are spearheading an effort to re-vamp the trails into a well-designed system that would become a top-notch destination with something to offer to everyone.

 For now, there are a few signs as well as a map of different trails near the trailhead parking lot.
 It is a great spot for a quick getaway.
 Off-road biking isn’t ideal here yet, as the trails are full of roots and other obstacles.